evrichter/CompLing_2020/Richter_Eva_Assignment2/README.md

 - Implemented a **bigram POS tagger** based on Hidden Markov Models (HMMs).
 - Parameters (*initial, transition, and emission probabilities*) were learned from data using a **maximum likelihood training procedure** for supervised HMMs.
 - The trained model was evaluated on unseen test data.
-- The Viterbi algorithm was applied to predict POS tags, and the results were stored in CoNLL two-column format (`dd-test.txt`).
+- The Viterbi algorithm was applied to predict POS tags, and the results were stored in CoNLL two-column format (`dd-test.t`).

 **Additional Materials:**
 - `Discussion.pdf` → brief discussion of findings.